pooyavahidi/examples/ai/feature_engineering.md

 > PCA is a good technique especially when the original features are **highly correlated** or when the feature space is **high-dimensional**.

 To calculate PCA in practical implementation, you can use built-in features of ML libraries such as `scikit-learn`, `tensorflow`, `pytorch`, etc.

+## Encoding Techniques

+### Binary Variables
+For binary categorical features which have only two categories (Yes/No or True/False), we usually convert them to 0 and 1.

+### Nominal Variables
+For categorical features with more than two categories, we can use **one-hot encoding** to convert them to numerical values.
+For example if a feature with the name of "Color" has three categories "Red", "Green", and "Blue", we can convert it to three features "Color_Red", "Color_Green", and "Color_Blue" and then use 0 and 1 to represent the categories.

+> Don't convert nominal to numerical data.
+For example, if a feature has three categories "Red", "Green", and "Blue", don't convert them to 1, 2, and 3.
+This is because the model may think that "Blue" is greater than "Red" and "Green", which is not true.

+### Ordinal Encoding

+It involves converting ordinal categorical data (categories with a natural order) into numerical values to reflect the inherent order among the categories.
+This encoding technique respects the relative ordering of the categories, such as "Small," "Medium," and "Large" for garden sizes, by assigning them increasing numerical values based on their order.
+For example, instead of Small we can use 5, Medium 10, and Large 15, and for Null we can use 0.

+Ordinal encoding allows machine learning algorithms to understand the order of the categories and use this information in the modeling process.
+The `map` function in Pandas is a convenient way to apply this encoding to a dataset.